-The Area of Interest (AOI) of this report is the Energy Island - North Sea OWF Site.
-The OWF site, located in the Danish North Sea, covers an area of 1052 km2 and is expected to be of 3 GW power generating potential.
-The AOI is as defined by the client provided shapefile: "project_area_northsea_owf_3GW.shp".
-Importantly, this report does not cover the Artificial Island area, which is included in a separate report: EES1228 R-02-00 UXO DS Energy Island - North Sea Artificial Island.
+The Area of Interest (AOI) of this report is the Energy Island - North Sea Artificial Island.
+The Artificial Island is located in the Danish North Sea and covers an area of 6.25 km2.
+The AOI is as defined by the client provided shapefile: "project_area_northsea_artificial_island.shp".